Murder of Meredith Kercher: Early life

+Involvement in the case

-The young men who lived in the downstairs flat at Via della Pergola 7 were unable to recall when Guede had met them, but they did recall how, after his first visit to their home, they had found him later in the bathroom, sitting asleep on the unflushed toilet, which was full of faeces.
-Guede allegedly committed break-ins, including one of a lawyer's office through a second-floor window, and another during which he burgled a flat and brandished a pocket knife when confronted.
-On 27 October 2007, days before Kercher's murder, Guede was arrested in Milan after breaking into a nursery school; he was reportedly found by police with an 11 inch knife that had been taken from the school kitchen.
+Guede said that he had met two of the Italian men of the Via della Pergola 7 house while spending evenings at the basketball court in the Piazza Grimana.
+The young men who lived in the downstairs flat at Via della Pergola 7 were unable to recall when exactly Guede had met them but recalled how, after his first visit to their home, they had found him later in the bathroom, sitting asleep on the unflushed toilet, which was full of feces.
+Allegedly, Guede committed break-ins, including one of a lawyer's office through a second-floor window, and another during which he burgled a flat and brandished a pocket knife when confronted by its inhabitants.
+On 27 October 2007, days before Kercher's murder, Guede was arrested in Milan after breaking into a nursery school; he was found by police with an 11 inch knife, which he'd taken from the school kitchen.

 Guede went to a friend's house around 11:30 pm on 1 November 2007, the night of the murder.
-He later went to a nightclub, where he stayed until 4:30 am.
+He went to a nightclub where he stayed until 4:30 am.
 On the following night, 2 November 2007, Guede went to the same nightclub with three American female students whom he had met in a bar.
 He then left Italy for Germany, where he was located in the subsequent weeks.

+Arrest

+After his fingerprints were found at the crime scene, along with DNA traces, Guede was extradited from Germany; he had said on the internet that he knew he was a suspect and wanted to clear his name.

 Trial

-After his fingerprints were found at the crime scene, Guede was extradited from Germany; he had said on the internet that he knew he was a suspect and wanted to clear his name.
 Guede opted for a fast-track trial, held in closed session with no reporters present.
 He told the court that he had gone to Via della Pergola 7 on a date arranged with Kercher, after meeting her the previous evening.
 Two neighbours of Guede's, foreign female students who were with him at a nightclub on that evening, told police the only girl they saw him talking to had long, blonde hair.
 Guede said Kercher had let him in the cottage around 9 pm.
 Sollecito's lawyers said a glass fragment from the window found beside a shoeprint of Guede's at the scene of the crime was proof that Guede had broken in.